thinkshout/thinkshout/blog/_posts/2014-06-09-creating-an-infinite-scroll-masonry-block-without-views.md

 Regardless of the method you choose as a trigger, all the method needs to do is call Autopager's load function (analogous to hitting the hidden "next" pager link) to load more content.

-And there you have it…an infinite scroll masonry block that loads 3 more nodes each time the user hits page bottom without the use of the Views module.
+And there you have it, an infinite scroll masonry block that loads 3 more nodes each time the user hits page bottom without the use of the Views module.